 - Next time I will study road signs ahead of time and be more aware of what to expect.

 - Pay the extra money to get the GPS on-board your car.
 It is illegal in the UK to use your cell phone, even at a stop sign.
 It was a lifesaver to have the GPS warning us about upcoming turns.

 - If you are used to driving an automatic transmission, be sure to get an automatic car.
 Most cars in the UK are manual transmissions.
 It took me a lot of hunting to get an automatic, but it was more than worth it.
 You can search for your rental car here.

-- It is illegal to drive in the UK without safety restraints, although as a person who worked in an ER you are crazy to not wear one everywhere.
+- It is illegal to drive in the UK without safety restraints, although as a person who worked in an ER, you are crazy not to wear one everywhere.